talent and imagination, Miyazaki created an anti-war film that is balanced by humor, wizardry, and romance.

 phenomena, no matter how inert; made of light and motion, its illusions match the enchanted animism of fairy tale; animals speak, carpets fly, objects move and act of their own accord."

-Miyazaki storyboards every film from start to finish; he times every shot on the storyboard; yet he often doesn’t know where or how will end.
+Miyazaki storyboards every film from start to finish; he times every shot on the storyboard; yet he often doesn’t know where or how it will end.
 He is very hard working, a perfectionist who pays attention to every detail; he is also a caring idealist.

 Here are two of my favorite Miyazaki quotes from the film: